Digital Justice Initiative

 Freedom Watch v.
 Google

 The Digital Justice Initiative filed an amicus brief in the Court of Appeals for the D.C.
 Circuit, arguing that the District of Columbia Human Rights Act does not exempt online businesses from its public accommodations protections.
 Plaintiffs alleged that Google, Facebook, Twitter, and Apple had unlawfully discriminated against them.
 The District Court dismissed the claims, incorrectly holding that the Act does not apply to online businesses.
 Our brief explained the errors in the trial court’s decision and the importance of public accommodations laws for guaranteeing civil rights.
 If the district court decision is affirmed, online businesses would be able to discriminate freely under D.C. law.
 The Washington Lawyers’ Committee for Civil Rights and Urban Affairs worked with us on this amicus.
-The case will be argued in 2020.

 The Digital Justice Initiative is actively investigating and building cases seeking to stop the use of personal data to discriminate in advertisements for housing, employment, credit, education, or insurance.
 Online advertising microtargeting practices have the ability to exclude entire classes of individuals from economic opportunities without any way for these individuals to know they are being discriminated against.
 The Digital Justice Initiative collaborates with the Economic Justice Project, Fair Housing and Community Development Project, and other internal and external partners to address discriminatory online advertising.